 This would require a whole series of blog posts.
 Actually, it would require a whole book or more.
 It’s also something that is still very much evolving for me.
 However, let me sketch out a few thoughts that specifically relate to some of the ideas found in the popular notion of “penal substitutionary atonement.”
 Even this brief sketch makes for a long post, so buckle your seatbelts.

 One of the common themes of many human religions through history is the idea that our circumstances are a reflection of divine favour or disfavour.
 If things are going well, our god is happy with us.
 If things are not going well, our god is not happy with us.
-In extreme circumstances—being conquered in war, experiencing a horrible plague, suffering exile or enslavement—our god is very angry with us for some terrible wrong that we have done.
+In extreme circumstances—facing a severe drought, experiencing a horrible plague, being conquered in war, suffering exile or enslavement—our god is very angry with us for some terrible wrong that we have done.

 What’s needed is “atonement.”
 Usually this is some sort of sacrificial act, in many ancient religions even the violent, bloody death of some living thing.
 This blood sacrifice appeases our god’s wrath against us for the great wrong we have committed and returns us to our god’s favour.
 (Exactly how or why this works is rarely or variously explained.
 Does it satisfy some “life-for-life” sense of justice?
 Does it expend the god’s anger?
 Does it cover or remove the transgression that has been ritually transferred to the victim?
 Is there something special about “blood”?
 Does the god simply like the smell?)